creame/joinchat/README.txt

 `// Show as submenu under Settings (also require "manage_options" capability) add_filter( 'joinchat_submenu', '__return_true' );`

+= Disable Gutenberg sidebar =

+The block editor evolves quickly and errors can occur that we have not anticipated.

+If you have any errors with Gutenberg and Joinchat or simply prefer the old Joinchat metabox you can use this filter:

+`add_filter( 'joinchat_gutenberg_sidebar', '__return_false' );`

 = WPML/Polylang translations =

 Join.chat settings are saved in your site's main language.
 For other languages translation go to *WPML/Polylang Settings > String translations*, filter strings group by "Join.chat" and update the strings for each language.